 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact c.
 Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?
-Discussion: The purpose of the Housing Element ent is to facilita ate the development of affordable h ousing. pro faci V. PUBLIC SERVICES: Would the project resvision of new or physically altered governmental lities, the construction of which could cause significe ratios, response times or other performance of facilities, need nificant environ I for new or physica mental impacts, in lly altered gove order to maintai ernmental a.
+Discussion: The purpose of the Housing Elem ent is to facilita ate the development of affordable h ousing. pro fac XIV.
+PUBLIC SERVICES: Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: a.
 Fire protection?
 (Sources: 1,10) \boxtimes Discussion: b.
 Police protection?
-(Sources: 1,10) \boxtimes Discussion: c.
-Schools? П П Discussion: d.
-Parks? П П \boxtimes u.
-Discussion: Ш Ш 0 Other public facilities?
-(Sources: 1.10) \boxtimes e.
+(Sources: 1,10) Discussion: c.
+Schools? \boxtimes Discussion: d.
+Parks? \boxtimes Discussion: e.
 Other public facilities?
-(Sources: 1,10) Discussion: Ш Ш XV RECREATION a.
+(Sources: 1,10) \boxtimes Discussion: XV 7.
+RECREATION a.
 Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? \boxtimes Discussion: b.
 Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? \boxtimes Discussion:

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact XV I. TRANSPORTATION/TRAFFIC: Would t he project: a.
-Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit?
-Discussion: b.
-Conflict with an applicable congestion management program, including but not limited to a level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways?
-Discussion: c.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact ΧV VI.
+TRANSPORTATION/TRAFFIC: Would t he project: a.
+Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit? \boxtimes Discussion: b.
+Conflict with an applicable congestion management program, including but not limited to a level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways? \boxtimes Discussion: c.
 Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks?
 Discussion: d.
 Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?
 Discussion: e.
-Result in inadequate emergency access? \boxtimes Discussion: f.
-Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such_facilities?
-Discussion:
+Result in inadequate emergency access?
+Discussion: f.
+Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities? \boxtimes Discussion: